jennacook/Survey/README.md

 The email will link to their TOPdesk ticket where the customer can rate the service 1 - 5 stars.
 Comments can be added to the feedback.

-Desirable:
-More open questions.
-Survey immediately after ticket is completed.
-Ability to report on metrics and see metrics for regions and teams, and report on trending.

 Note:
 The survey/feedback we use today uses TOPdesks standard feedback feature.

+Feature Request:
+1. Automate survey
+2. More open questions.
+3. Survey immediately after ticket is completed.
+4. Ability to report on metrics and see metrics for regions and teams, and report on trending.

+Team:
+Martin Leech
+Jonathan Martin
+Jenna Cook

+Objective:
+Survey customers on time
+Survey customers to obtain feedback
+Accurate ticket and description information
+Report on responses